Can I sell jam and jelly from home? A 50-state guide.

 - Stay under the cap.
 Most states cap annual gross sales under the cottage food exemption.
 Track revenue from day one; graduating to a licensed kitchen is a real cost and a real transition, not something to trip into.

-Crosodo Blog entries are recipe and craft notes from working cottage bakers.
-Recipes assume working with an active starter and basic equipment.
-Cottage food sales are governed by your state's law — see our state directory for legal details.
+Crosodo Journal entries are recipe, craft, and cottage-food notes for home bakers.
+Recipes assume an active starter and basic equipment.
+Cottage food sales are governed by your state's law — start with the free state directory, check a product with Can I sell this?, or grab a label template.
+Not legal advice.